Constructing supersingular elliptic curves with a given endomorphism ring: Algorithm to associate elliptic curves to maximal orders

-\section{Algorithm to Associate Elliptic Curves to Maximal Orders}
+\section{Algorithm to associate elliptic curves to maximal orders}

 In this section we consider the following problem: Given a maximal order $\OO \subset B_p$, to compute an elliptic curve $E / \F_{p^2}$ such that $\End(E) \cong \OO$.
 Our approach is to determine $j(E)$ using Hilbert class polynomials.
-We give a general method, but we are only able to prove that this method terminates when conditions \eqref{mainconditions} hold (e.g., when $\sqrt{-p} \in \OO$ and so $j(E) \in \F_p$).
+We give a general method, but we are only able to prove that this method terminates under the condition~\eqref{maininequality} (e.g., when $\sqrt{-p} \in \OO$, or equivalently, $j(E) \in \F_p$).